Triangle Tiling: The case $3\alpha + 2\beta = \pi$: The case when has angles

-Now your calculator can verify that $2\alpha + 3\beta = 180^\circ$.
-One would not have known {\em a priori} that there was anything special about these angles, but since we have $a/c = s = 1/2$ and $b/c = 1-s^2 = 3/4$, the triangle with sides $a$, $b$, and $c$ is similar to a triangle with sides $2$, $3$, and $4$, which is a much easier way of describing the tile than by its angles.
-Then the candidate rows of the $\d$ matrix show that the sides $X$, $Y$, and $Z$ of the triangle $ABC$ are respectively 14, 12, and 16.
-Since $2\alpha > \beta$ in this case, side $X$, which is opposite the $2\alpha$ angle, is greater than side $Y$, which is opposite the $\beta$ angle, and the largest side, 16, is opposite the $\alpha + \beta$ angle.

 For some time I thought that there was no 28-tiling.
 I could not find one by hand searching, even with the aid of paper tiles.
-I then wrote a computer program to search for one, fully expecting to show that none exist.
-But on October 7, 2011, the still-buggy program was producing ``boundary tilings'', placing triangles in many possibly ways around the boundary of $ABC$, and I saw that one of these can be filled in.
-You can see the tiling in Fig. \ref{figure:28}.
+I then wrote a computer program to search for one, expecting to show that none exist.
+But on October 7, 2011, the program was producing ``boundary tilings'', placing triangles in many possibly ways around the boundary of $ABC$, and I saw that one of these can be filled in.
+See Fig.~\ref{figure:28}.

-\section{Triquadratic tilings}
+\subsection{Triquadratic tilings}

 In this section we generalize the 28-tiling, showing that it is just the simplest member of a new family of tilings.